 With so many moving parts, it’s easy to miss a simple but critical step in a successful business launch.
-When you need something to go well, a checklist can help reduce ambiguity and streamline the work that must get done.
+When you need something to go well, a checklist can help reduce ambiguity and streamline the work that needs to get done.

-Pilots and astronauts use a checklist for every flight.
-After checklists were created for the B-17, pilots flew 1.8 million hours with 18 B-17s without incident and proved to the government that the aircraft was safe.
-Furthermore, a study from the New England Journal of Medicine famously found that checklists help decrease complications and mistakes in medical care.
+Pilots and astronauts use checklists for every flight.
+In the 1930s, when Boeing crashed its B-17 during an early test run, the company instituted a flight checklist to ensure the safety of its pilots.
+Thanks to that checklist, Boeing pilots flew 18 of the bombers for a combined 1.8 million hours without incident, proving the plane’s worthiness to the U.S. Army.
+Furthermore, a study by the New England Journal of Medicine famously found that checklists help decrease complications and mistakes in medical care.

 —Atul Gawande, The Checklist Manifesto

-Even when the stakes are much lower, the pen to page approach is still a powerful way to cut through the fog and surface the can’t-miss tasks.
-So, it can even make sense to create a simple, effective checklist when you’re launching your Shopify store.
-Let's explore how to do just that.
+Even when the stakes are much lower, the pen to page approach is still a powerful way to cut through the fog and surface can’t-miss tasks.
+So, it makes sense to create a simple, effective checklist when you’re launching your Shopify store.
+Let’s explore how to do just that.